orbisius/sak4wp/README.md

 Plugin Manager
 - This module allows you to manage plugins: bulk download and install, TODO: (de)activate, delete.
 Just paste the plugin zip file location (web link) and the plugin will be downloaded and extracted in wp-content/plugins directory.
 The plugin will show which links are skipped and if they were successfully extracted.
+The file size of the downloaded file is shown.

 Please fork and improve!